 Walking distance: 24.5kms

-Today you walk from Punga Cove to the Peppers Portage along the ridge between Kenepuru and Queen Charlotte Sound.
+Today you walk from Punga Cove to the Portage Resort Hotel along the ridge between Kenepuru and Queen Charlotte Sound.
 Spectacular views dominate the day as you negotiate the very undulating ridge between the two sounds.
 This section is considered the most difficult on the track and clients do need to have a good level of fitness to enjoy this walk.

 You will be staying in twin share Hillside suites, and dinner will be served in the restaurant with a glass of wine.